serge-p/webserver/README.md

 ~~~
 * script will generate init shell script
 * start a new t2.micro instance in EC2
-* then bootstrap salt into newly started VM
+* then bootstrap salt into newly created VM
-* clone this git repository and apply highstate in a masterless mode
+* clone this repository and apply highstate in a masterless mode
-* state files available in folder salt
+* state files are available in folder salt
 * example node js app source code is located in ./salt/sources/test.js
+* app will be listening on port 4000
 ~~~

 drop_webserver.sh